w-wonk/study_testing/README.md

-# README
+# README for the ROR app with a basic tests (RSPEC)

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+## Things you may want to cover:

-* Ruby version
+* Ruby version 5.0

-* System dependencies
+* System dependencies mysql 5.7

-* Configuration
+* Install gems `bundle install`

-* Database creation
+* Database creation `rails db:create db:migrate`

-* Database initialization

-* How to run the test suite
+* How to run the test suite `rspec` or ` rspec spec/models` etc.

-* Services (job queues, cache servers, search engines, etc.)
+### Gems for testing:

+* Rspec for controllers, requests, routing,  views, models

-* Deployment instructions
+* Database_cleaner

+* Factory_girl_rails for models

-* ...
+* Faker for models

+## How to create an example

+`rails generate scaffold User username:string password:string role_id:integer enabled:boolean`
+generate MVC

+` rails generate rspec:install`
+prepare to use rspec

+`rails generate rspec:scaffold User` basic tests for MVC

+`rails generate rspec:model User` create test for a model